enzuru/company-spell/README.md

 An Emacs `company-mode` backend for any terminal spellchecker.
 Unlike `company-ispell` which requires a plaintext dictionary, this just pipes results from a spellchecking command on your computer into `company-mode`.
 I have not run into any notable performance issues with this approach.

+It will automatically run on any buffer that has a major mode derived from `text-mode`.

 ## Instructions

 1. Ensure a terminal spellchecker is installed (`aspell`, `hunspell`, `ispell`, etc)